Sustainability

 (Full-time)

-Kazuya Jono Outside Auditor Mr. Jono has been involved in the management of financial institutions for years.
-Through his extensive experience, insight and achievements he can provide auditing over the operation of the Company, as an Outside Auditor of the Company independent of the managing executives.
+Kazuya Jono Outside Auditor Mr. Kazuya Jono has years of experience in the management of financial institutions.
+Based on his extensive experience, achievements, and insight, it is considered that he can provide auditing over the operation of the Company from a standpoint that is independent of our management executives.

 List of Officers